Catholic Sport Camp FAQs

 Will my player fit into your camp, skill wise?

-On the first day of camp we will break-up players into separate groups on the ice.
+On the first day of camp we will break-up players into separate groups.
 Players are put into groups with players of the same ability and not necessarily by age.
 The drills are designed to push the advanced players while helping beginner player’s foster their skills in a supportive environment.
 We strive to teach everyone with the same enthusiasm, technique, and work ethic.

-Do you have camps just for female hockey players?
+Do you have camps just for female athletes?

-No, the camp is broken up by skill level, not gender.
+No, the camps are co-ed but each camp is often broken up by gender and skill-level.

 Is there a goalie coach at your camp?